How does RP cause blindness?

 When will this treatment become available?

-This therapy is currently in a phase I/IIa clinical trial to test safety.
-We are now planning an efficacy trial, which we hope to begin sometime in 2017.
-Because jCell has been granted orphan drug status by the FDA, approval should be accelerated.
+This therapy is currently in a phase 2b clinical trial to test efficacy.
+Because jCell has been granted orphan drug status and Regenerative Medicine Advanced Therapy (RMAT) designation by the FDA, the approval process is anticipated to be accelerated.

-If you have retinitis pigmentosa, are over 18 and your vision is between 20/63 and 20/200 in your worst-seeing eye, please visit our clinical trials page.
+If you have retinitis pigmentosa, please visit our clinical trials page.